-In accordance with the provisions of ASC Topic 260 - Earnings per Share ("ASC 260"), basic earnings per share is computed by dividing earnings available to common shareholders by the weighted average number of shares outstanding during the period.
+In accordance with the provisions of ASC Topic 260 - Earnings per Share, basic earnings per share is computed by dividing earnings available to common shareholders by the weighted average number of shares outstanding during the period.
 Other potentially dilutive common shares, and the related impact to earnings, are considered when calculating earnings per share on a diluted basis.

-The following information sets forth the computation of the weighted average basic and diluted net increase in net assets per share from operations for the years ended September 30, 2013, 2012, and 2011 (dollars in thousands except share amounts):
+The following information sets forth the computation of the weighted average basic and diluted net increase in net assets per share from operations for the years ended September 30, 2015, 2014, and 2013 (dollars in thousands except share and per share amounts):